 In Plato’s Republic, four virtues lead to harmony in an ideal society.
 These four cardinal virtues were: wisdom, courage, temperance, and justice.
 Although in the Republic, the cardinal virtues are known more as a political philosophy, these virtues are also applicable for individuals to possess.

 In the Republic, Plato argued that wisdom of the state should reside in the class of rulers which he called the “guardians”.
 The guardians rule by counseling the other classes and themselves.
 To have wise rulers, the guardians should be well-educated thinkers.
 But an ideal guardian would not be an obnoxious know it all.
-Although a legitimate criticism of the Republic’s “ruling class” is that it can be a set up for tyranny, Socrates warned in the Republic that a sage person has great humility in admitting “I know nothing at all”.
+To Plato, a sage person has great humility in admitting “I know nothing at all”.

 Individuals can possess the virtue of wisdom by pursuing a life of learning fueled by curiosity.
 Being a lifelong learner allows you to possess new skills and develop more in-depth knowledge.
 In turn, this allows the higher potential for efficacy and self-mastery leading to a more fulfilling life.

-Courage is a cardinal virtue because a harmonious society is a just society, and justice requires communities to have courageous individuals who stand up or speak up for what is right when there is oppression.
+Courage is a cardinal virtue because a harmonious society is a just society, and justice requires communities to have courageous individuals who stand up for what is right and to take a stance against oppression.
 Being brave is also essential for individuals when facing challenges.
 As Socrates said, “It is better to make a mistake with full force of your being than to carefully avoid mistakes with a trembling spirit.”

 Temperance (self-restraint) is essential in society because it protects against corruption and chaos.
 States that fail to place rulers with temperant virtues will risk a country that end ups in turmoil.
 A lack of temperance in a leader is a set up for rampant corruption and a lack of cooperation.
 Similarly, in individuals, those who lack self-restraint will not achieve a flourishing life because their excesses and lack of self-regulation will lead to a life full of vice and chaos.
 It is no surprise that modern psychology research finds that people who lack temperance have worse academic performance, more likely to abuse alcohol and drugs, are more likely to have mental illnesses, and have more conflicts in relationships.